 - providing eye health services through the Rural Health Outreach Fund

-- helping people to manage their diabetes through the National Diabetes Services Scheme
+- helping people with diabetes to manage their vision and prevent diabetic retinopathy through the National Diabetes Services Scheme's KeepSight program.

 We fund the following programs about eye and vision health.